froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 We can write checks to cover these problems, but how do we tell Galen which check to perform at each viewport size?

-The answer to that is to use tags.
+The answer is to use _tagging_.
 Within a single _gspec_ file, checks can be grouped using one or more tags.
 Only when the test suite passes in a matching tag will those checks run.
 In our case, we'll use a different tag for each viewport.

 Using tags requires changes to both our test suite and our global header spec.